dimkouv/massivedl/README.md

 -i <str>                       : Input csv file with the list of urls -o <str> (default='downloads') : Directory to place the downloads
 ```

+## Use Cases
+With this tool I was able to download about 1.5 million images (~60GB) for a machine learning project.